Highway 48 traffic changes in Rice Lake coming

-Construction around the US 53/WIS 48 interchange in Rice Lake has begun, and motorists should expect to see traffic changes coming.
+Construction around the Hwys.
+53 and 48 interchange in Rice Lake has begun, and motorists should expect to see traffic changes coming.

-- The temporary US 53 northbound off-ramp that connects to Stout Street will not be utilized until mid-July, keeping vehicles on the existing ramp longer than originally anticipated.
+> The temporary Hwy.
+53 northbound off-ramp that connects to Stout Street will not be utilized until mid-July, keeping vehicles on the existing ramp longer than originally anticipated.

 Post a comment as